orleanski/dotfiles/.github/README.md

 A list of config files will grow with time.
 Also I will include changes in system wide files (from ``/etc/`` dir)

-## Installation via copy paste in the homedir
+## Installation via copy paste of the following command:
 ### for BASH:
 ``curl -s https://raw.githubusercontent.com/vyvox/dotfiles/master/getdotfiles.sh | sh && source .config/bash/bashrc``